-When using essential oils on the face, always dilute them in a carrier oil at a concentration of 0.2% to 1.5% and be careful not to ingest them.
+Before using any essential oil on the face, dilute it in a carrier oil at a concentration of 0.2% to 1.5% and be careful not to ingest it.

 Although research suggests that essential oils may have some health benefits, it is important to remember that the Food and Drug Administration (FDA) does not monitor or regulate the purity or quality of these.
 A person should talk with a healthcare professional before using essential oils, and they should be sure to research the quality of a brand’s products.
 A person should always do a patch test before trying a new essential oil.

 Oral herpes is contagious, so anyone who has the infection should take steps to keep the virus from passing to others.

 Here are some examples of what to avoid: